-GFSI recognition offers a passport to the global market, both for the recognised CPOs (certification programme owners) and the companies that they certify.
-In order to be recognised by GFSI, CPOs must verify that they meet the Benchmarking Requirements, one of the world’s most widely-accepted benchmark documents for food safety programmes.
+GFSI recognition offers a passport to the global market, both for the recognised Certification Programme Owners (CPOs) and the companies that they certify.
+In order to be recognised by GFSI, CPOs must verify that they meet the Benchmarking Requirements.